TV swagger Lou Grant actor Ed Asner dies at 91 | ExBulletin

 TV swagger Lou Grant actor Ed Asner dies at 91

-LOS ANGELES (AP) Ed Asner, the burly and prolific actor who rose to stardom in his middle years as gruff but lovable reporter Lou Grant, first in the hit comedy The Mary Tyler Moore Show and later in the drama Lou Grant, died Sunday.
+Ed Asner, the burly and prolific actor who rose to stardom in his middle years as gruff but lovable reporter Lou Grant, first in the hit comedy The Mary Tyler Moore Show and later in the drama Lou Grant , is dead.
 He was 91 years old.

-The Asners representative confirmed the actors’ deaths in an email to The Associated Press. official Asners The Twitter account included a note of his children: We are sorry to say that our beloved Patriarch passed away peacefully this morning.
+The Asners representative confirmed the actors’ deaths in an email to The Associated Press.
+Asners’ official Twitter account included a note from his children: We are sorry to say that our beloved Patriarch passed away peacefully this morning.
 Words cannot express the sadness we feel.
 With a kiss on the head – Good night daddy.
 We love you.

 Built like the soccer lineman he once was, the bald Asner was a fellow actor in movies and television when he was hired in 1970 to play Lou Grant on The Mary Tyler Moore Show.
 For seven seasons, he was the crumpled boss of the exuberant Mary Richards of Moores (he called her Mary, she called him Mr. Grant) in the fictional Minneapolis TV newsroom where they both worked.
 He would later play the role for five years in Lou Grant.

-Mary Tyler Moore was still a hit when the star decided to pursue other interests, and so it ended in season seven with a hilarious finale in which all the principals were fired except for the babbling Baxter. .

-Asner immediately stepped into Lou Grant, his character moving from Minneapolis to Los Angeles to become editor-in-chief of The Tribune, a crusade journal under the steady hands of publisher Margaret Pynchon, memorable played by Nancy Marchand.

-Asner won three Emmy Awards for Best Supporting Actor on Mary Tyler Moore and two Best Actor Awards on Lou Grant.
+The role earned Asner three Emmy Awards for Best Supporting Actor on Mary Tyler Moore and two Best Actor Awards on Lou Grant.
 He also won Emmys for his roles in the mini-series Rich Man, Poor Man (1975-1976) and Roots (1976-1977).

 He had over 300 acting credits and remained active throughout his 70s and 80s in a variety of film and television roles.
 In 2003, he played Santa Claus in Will Ferrells’ hit film Elf.
 He was the father of John Goodman in the 2004 CBS Center of the Universe short comedy and the voice of the aged hero in Pixar’s 2009 hit release, Up.
 Most recently, he appeared in television series such as Forgive Me and Dead to Me.